 Our simulation results suggest that SECR density estimators, like their non-spatial counterparts, are biased low when applied to subsampled data (Tredick et al. 2007; Augustine et al. 2014).
 SSP increased the number of uniquely identified individuals (especially those that left only one or two samples; Figure 4), which outweighed the inherent cost of violating SECR's assumption that the capture history provides an accurate description of individual movement characteristics.
 These effects were less influential at larger sample sizes (n=550, n=850).

 Bears exhibited considerable heterogeneity in their trap-specific behavioral responses (in 47% of cases, bears left only a single sample at a given site-session, but some left as many as 11; Garshelis & Noyce 2013).
 Thus, subsampling empirical data using SRS was highly likely to select redundant data from bears that tended to leave several samples at a single site-session.
-Conversely, SSP performed well because much of the data it excluded from the full dataset was redundant (repeated individual by site by session combination), and thus, increased the likelihood of including novel samples (Figure 4).
+Conversely, SSP performed well because much of the data it excluded from the full dataset was redundant (repeated individual by site by session combinations), and thus, increased the likelihood of including novel samples (Figure 4).

-Key assumptions in this study include the treatment of the full dataset as a representative sample from the population - Noyce and Garshelis (2013) successfully subsampled 67.7% of samples, so there is likely an unmodelled behavioral effect from the samples that were not originally analyzed when the study took place.
-Further, these analyzed hair samples were already non-random to a degree (377 non-random with preference to unique site-sessions and 776 completely random), so our analysis may be missing novel individuals or known individuals' locations that were similarly not identified in the original genotypic analysis.
-However, it is also likely that many of these samples were redundant due to the strong individual heterogeneity noted in this study.
-Additionally, we analyzed only successful samples, and thus ignored the possibility of failure to indentify individuals from a submitted sample; however, because our dataset was not simulated, there may have been false indentification of individuals due to allelic dropout/false amplification (Dreher et al. 2009), or the 'shadow effect' - erroneously treating a novel individual as a recapture due to similarity in their genotype (Mills et al. 2000).
+Key assumptions in this study include the treatment of the full dataset as a representative sample from the population.
+Noyce and Garshelis (2013) successfully subsampled 67.7% of samples, so there is likely an unmodelled behavioral effect from the samples that were not originally analyzed when the study took place.
+Further, these analyzed hair samples were already non-random to some degree (the first 377 clusters were chosen to represent unique site-sessions and 776 clusters were chosen completely at random), so our analysis may be missing novel individuals or known individuals' locations that were similarly not identified in the original genotypic analysis.
+However, it is also likely that many of the non-sampled clusterswere redundant due to the strong individual heterogeneity noted in this study.
+Additionally, we analyzed only successful samples, and thus ignored the possibility of failure to identify individuals from a submitted sample; however, because our dataset was not simulated, there may have been false identification of individuals due to allelic dropout/false amplification (Dreher et al. 2009), or the 'shadow effect' - erroneously treating a novel individual as a recapture due to similarity in their genotype (Mills et al. 2000).

 ACKNOWLEDGEMENTS